 Meet Gil Broza

 In creating The Human Side of Agile, Gil Broza has tapped into fundamental concerns — and challenges — of Agile practitioners.
 For not only does the “human” in the book’s title refer to the people that make up any Agile team, it also refers to the one who leads them, to those who run the company, and to the people who purchase and use the end product.
-Gil encourages Agile team members to take up the mantle of team leader and to steer all involved toward the excellence promised by properly executed Agile.
+Gil encourages the reader to take up the mantle of team leader and to guide all involved toward the excellence promised by mindfully executed Agile.

 Gil’s experience and observations confirm that many who adopt Agile pay too much attention to the mechanics of the process, and are disenchanted with the results.
 Some are in denial and some are searching for a magic bullet.
 They’re mired on a mediocre performance plateau, stalled in a mishmash of “best practices,” and looking for answers.
 Since 2004, he has trained and coached more than 6,000 professionals who then delighted their customers, shipped working software on time, and rediscovered passion for their work.
 Gil has also:

-- Written the popular book The Agile Mind-Set, to help practitioners and leaders alike grasp the Agile thought process (without saying “Scrum” or “SAFe”)
+- Written the popular book The Agile Mind-Set, to help practitioners and leaders alike master the Agile thought process (without saying “Scrum” or “SAFe”)

 - Written several practical papers for conferences and trade magazines, including projectmanagement.com, Better Software, and Cutter IT Journal — read many of his articles here.
 Gil is also a three-time track chair at the Agile 20xx series of conferences.